Sweet Beat

 Sweet Beat (U.S. title: The Amorous Sex) is a 1959 British 'B' black-and-white musical film directed by Ronnie Albert and starring Julie Amber, Sheldon Lawrence and Irv Bauer.
 The screenplay was by Ron Ahran based on a story by Sheldon Stark.
-It includes appearances by several American pop acts including The Melo-Kings and The Five Satins.
+It includes appearances by several American pop acts including The Mello-Kings and The Five Satins.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

 Bonnie Martyn, winner of a holiday camp beauty contest, heads to London seeking fame as a singer.
 She is promised a record deal, and is tricked into going to New York.
 She is eventually reunited with her boyfriend Bill Lacey.